visinf/cups/README.md

     SYSTEM.LOG_PATH "experiments"
 ```

-Again, add your dataset and pseudo-label path to the command and make sure to also use you desired checkpoint
+Again, add your dataset and pseudo-label path to the command and make sure to also use your desired checkpoint
 from the pseudo-label training for self-training.
 Checkpoints and other logs are stored in the path provided with
 `SYSTEM.LOG_PATH`.
 Self-training on 4 GPUs takes about 4 hours.

 ## Validation

-To run panoptic validation on Cityscapes execute the following command:
+To run panoptic validation on Cityscapes, execute the following command:

 ```bash
 # Run panoptic Cityscapes validation